Cathrine Kramer

 Cathrine Maclennan Kramer is a Norwegian artist, designer and curator.

-Career

-Kramer co-founded the Center for Genomic Gastronomy and CoClimate.
+She co-founded the Center for Genomic Gastronomy.
 She has worked extensively with the Science Gallery Dublin as a curator.
-She is a guest lecture in Design at the University of Bergen and runs the creative studio the Office of Life + Art.

 Curatorial work

 Human+ (2011-2018)

-Human+: : The Future of Our Species was an exhibition that premiered at the Science Gallery, Dublin in 2011.
+Human+: The Future of Our Species was an exhibition that premiered at the Science Gallery, Dublin in 2011.
 In 2015 it traveled to Centre de Cultura Contemporània de Barcelona in Barcelona where Kramer became lead curator for the expanded exhibition, contributing a new curatorial essay for the catalogue.
 In 2017 the exhibition traveled to ArtScience Museum in Singapore and in 2018 it was expanded for the Palazzo delle Esposizioni in Rome.

 EDIBLE Exhibition (2012)

 EDIBLE: The Taste of Things to Come (2012) was an exhibition curated by Cathrine Kramer and Zack Denfeld of the Center for Genomic Gastronomy at Science Gallery, Trinity College Dublin.
 In addition to exhibits, the show included events like curated meals, talks from local and international foodies, and selected recipes.
 A major component of the exhibition were the feeding times, prepared by the in-gallery kitchen, where visitors got the chance to experience various ingredients and curious tasters such as the vegan ortolan created by the Center for Genomic Gastronomy.